 Lindsay has had the distinct opportunity to sing privately for music legend Quincy Jones at his Bel Aire home.
 She’s performed at the Dolby Theatre, sharing the stage with Andrea Bocelli, and at the LA Opera’s 50th anniversary dinner with Placidó Domingo.
 Recently, she made a jaw-dropping appearance for Bulgari at San Ysidro Ranch, to celebrate the launch of its high jewelry line, Cinemagia.
 There, she modeled an exclusive Bulgari necklace while delivering a fiery version of “O Mio Babbino Caro” for guests such as Kris Jenner, and CEO Jean-Christophe Babin.
 She also has had the pleasure of singing duet with Michael Bolton at the Beverly Wilshire Hotel.
 In 2016, Lindsay issued her stunning self-titled debut, produced debut EP produced by composer/singer-songwriter Yonatan Elkayam, and featuring a bevy of ace musicians, including Michael Bublé guitarist Marcel Camargo.

-A tasteful representation of the scope of Lindsay’s artistry, thus far, includes her tracks “Wherever You Will Go,” from her upcoming Love Reimagined LP; her emotive version of “Nella Fantasia” from her debut EP; and her first original song, “Give and Receive,” her co-write with Lorenzo Quinn and Jared Lee.
+A tasteful representation of the scope of Lindsay’s artistry, thus far, includes her tracks “Wherever You Will Go,” from her Love Reimagined LP; her emotive version of “Nella Fantasia” from the same LP; and her first original song, “Give and Receive,” her co-write with Lorenzo Quinn and Jared Lee.

 On Lindsay’s rousing rendition of The Calling’s ballad “Wherever You Will Go,” she effortlessly shifts from sultry low-tone singing to skyward high-tone belting, showcasing the glorious expanse of her vocal gifts.
 She puts her stamp on the crossover classical evergreen “Nella Fantasia” with her smoldering vibrato technique and majestically theatrical high-note vocal passages.
 This pristine recording was tracked with a live chamber orchestra.
 Her first original, “Give and Receive,” is a delicately anthemic ballad that’s dynamically layered and arranged, and spiritually uplifting.
 “Writing songs has been life changing for me; I learned so much from those sessions, and I hope to do more in the future,” Lindsay says.

-Currently, Lindsay is readying a pair of releases.
-Her dream has been to do a holiday release, and she has partnered with arranger/producer Marcel Camargo to do just that.
-Her EP will be a fresh take on beloved holiday favorites.
+Currently, Lindsay is promoting a pair of releases.
+Her dream has been to record a holiday release, and she partnered with arranger/producer Marcel Camargo to do just that.
+Her EP is a fresh take on beloved holiday favorites.
 Her collection of romantic songs, Love Reimagined, is produced by Yoav Goren, and features romantic pop standards from the 1960s until now done in with an epic music flair.
-The sensual collection will feature lavish orchestra performances alongside sparsely elegant intimate vocal and instrumental accompaniment recordings.
+The sensual collection features lavish orchestra performances alongside sparsely elegant intimate vocal and instrumental accompaniment recordings.
 “I have personally chosen each song on Love Reimagined, picking the songs that have touched me the most throughout my life’s journey in love.
 There’s nothing more epic than the emotion of love,” Lindsay says.